 Enhancing Security Professional Skills and Competencies

-As part of its commitment to the development of the security profession the ACSP is undertaking a program to better define and elaborate on security professional competencies.
+As part of its commitment to the development of the security profession, SPA is undertaking a program to better define and elaborate on security professional competencies.
 We consider those competencies relate to the possession and application of both knowledge and skills to defined standards, expressed as outcomes that correspond to relevant workplace requirements and other vocational needs.

 With the growth of the security industry competencies are changing and expectations of security professionals becoming more complex.
-Because of this ACSP will be shortly undertaking the Development of an up-to-date Competency Framework for Security Professionals with the support of SHL, a major provider of competency frameworks for industry and Government.
+Because of this, SPA will shortly undertake the development of an up-to-date Competency Framework for Security Professionals, with the support of SHL, a major provider of competency frameworks for industry and Government.

-If you are interested in finding out more about our Education and Certification activities please contact the Chairman of the Education and Certification Advisory Board —————
+If you are interested in finding out more about our Education and Certification activities please contact the Chairman of the Education and Certification Advisory Board, Konrad Buczynski.

 - A technical security competency framework (http://www.spr-a.com/application-process/proof-of-competency.aspx) was developed by the Education and Competency Committee of the Council in 2012.
 This evolving framework is utilised by the Security Professional’s Registry (http://www.spr-a.com/) to assess related attributes submitted by “Registered Security Professional” applicants.
 Competencies within the framework are arranged around the following practice areas: